Original Air Date: December 25, 1959

 - Steve Cochran…..Fred Renard

-- Robert Alexander “Steve” Cochran (1917-1965) was rejected for military service in World War II because of a heart murmur, but was later brought to Hollywood by Sam Goldwyn.
+- Robert Alexander “Steve” Cochran (1917-1965) was born in Eureka, California and worked various oddjobs, from cowpuncher to railroad station hand, before dropping out of school at the University of Wyoming.
+He was rejected for military service in World War II because of a heart murmur, and was later brought to Hollywood by Sam Goldwyn.
 He acted in a variety of films and television shows but gained notoriety for his habit of womanizing and trouble with the police.
 He had well-documented affairs with numerous starlets and actresses, was married three times, and had one daughter.
 In 1965, Cochran recruited two “young women” and a 14-year-old girl to accompany him on a sailing trip from Acapulco to Costa Rica, ostensibly to take part in an upcoming film.
-The yacht lost one of its two masts in a storm a few days into the trip.
-Then Cochran fell ill and died two days later at the age of 48, of what was later determined to be an acute lung infection.
-The women who were accompanying him did not know how to sail the boat and were trapped with his decomposing body for ten days before being rescued at sea.
-The boat, still carrying his corpse, was later found drifting off the coast of Guatemala
+The yacht lost one of its two masts in a storm a few days into the trip, then Cochran fell ill and died two days later at the age of 48.
+The cause was later determined to be an acute lung infection.
+The women who were accompanying him did not know how to sail the boat and were trapped with his decomposing body for ten days before they were rescued at sea.
+The boat, still carrying his corpse, was later found drifting off the coast of Guatemala.

 - Ernest Truex…..Pedott

-- Ernest Truex (1889-1973) began his career as a child actor performing at age five and later touring through Missouri at age nine as “The Child Wonder in Scenes from Shakespeare.”
+- Ernest Truex (1889-1973) began his career as a child actor performing at the age of five and later touring through Missouri at age nine as “The Child Wonder in Scenes from Shakespeare.”
 He later made his way into film and television.
-He starred in two Twilight Zone episodes “Kick the Can” (with his son Barry) and “What You Need.”
+Two of his high school classmates included Douglas Fairbanks and Harold Lloyd.
+He starred in two Twilight Zone episodes: “Kick the Can” (alongside his youngest son Barry) and “What You Need.”
+He married three times and had three children.
+His son Philip was also an actor, he famously played the corpse in Alfred Hitchcock’s The Trouble with Harry (1955), but following this he gave up acting and turned to landscape gardening (he was disappointed his role would have not be speaking in the film).
+Ernest Truex died in 1973 of a heart attack at the age of 83.

 - Arline Sax…..girl in the bar

 - Arlene Martel (1936-2014) was frequently billed as “Arline Sax” or “Arlene Sax” prior to 1964.
 She was called “Martel the Chameleon” because her appearance and her proficiency with accents and dialects allowed her to portray characters of a wide range of races and ethnicities.
-Her most notable roles were as T’Pring on Star Trek and Tiger on Hogan’s Heroes.
-She appeared in minor roles in two Twilight Zone episodes “What You Need” and “Twenty-Two.”
+Her most notable roles were as T’Pring the Star Trek episode “Amok Time” and Tiger on Hogan’s Heroes.
+She also appeared in The Outer Limits episode “Demon with a Glass Hand” and minor roles in two Twilight Zone episodes: “What You Need” and “Twenty-Two.”
 She later stated that she gets almost all of her fan mail from her few lines she spoke in “What You Need” in The Twilight Zone rather than any other show she did.
+Some of her other shows included: Perry Mason, Have Gun – Will Travel, Bewitched, The Man from U.N.C.L.E., The Untouchables, Mission: Impossible, The Wild Wild West, Battlestar Galactica, The Monkees, and The Six Million Dollar Man, among others.
+She regularly attended Star Trek conventions from the 1970s until her death.
+While suffering from breast cancer, she died of a heart attack in Santa Monica in 2014 at the age of 78.

 - Read Morgan…..Lefty